-One of the key reasons is that software developers in this region are producing maintainable code.
+One of the key reasons is because software developers in this region are producing maintainable code.

 Maintainable code is essential for growing tech businesses as it reduces the effort required to add new features or fix bugs.
 Developers are using principles such as SOLID to keep their code maintainable.